Andreloui5/CommerceWithThree/README.md

 Click "Save Changes" at the bottom of the page and open your code editor.

-2. Seting up your file structure
+2. Setting up your file structure

 If you used create-react-app, there are several files you won't need for this guide.
 You can delete everything in the src folder except index.js and App.js.
 Then, create a components folder with the following files: